 - Service of a Notice or Demand.
 Once we have a statement from a medical expert, we can compile everything we have a serve a demand letter or Notice of Intent to File Suit.
-The hospital or doctor can elect to discuss a potential resolution before the suit is filed in court.
-If that happens, it’s possible you could receive a settlement offer and your legal matters would conclude.
+The hospital or doctor can elect to discuss a possible resolution before the suit is filed in court.
+If that happens, it’s possible you could receive a settlement offer, and your legal matters would conclude.

 While many claims settle outside of court through negotiations, that’s not always possible.
 If we feel you will not be awarded what you deserve through a settlement, we can pursue a birth injury lawsuit, which will progress as such:

 - Filing a case.
-When you file a case in court, it’s referred to as a complaint.
+When you file a lawsuit in court, it’s referred to as a complaint.
 As the injured party, you’ll be seeking recovery and referred to as the plaintiff.
 The allegedly negligent party is considered the defendant.
 Along with your complaint, you’ll have to provide the information from the medical experts.
 Once you’ve filed your complaint, the opposing party will file what is called an answer.

 - Discovery.
 During the discovery, both sides exchange information, documents, and records.
 This is also when the depositions take place.